Do Suffering Bottoms Go To Heaven?

 “…Fine, eat a lot.”

 Giving up on his bragging, Gyu-yeon placed another canelé on the plate.
-Naru, intoxicated by the flavor spreading in his mouth, was blissful.
+Naru, intoxicated by the flavor spreading in hid mouth, was blissful.
 His wide eyes and upturned mouth clearly showed his happiness.

 Munching quietly, Naru keenly caught that expression on Gyu-yeon’s face.
 Come to think of it, since they returned from the department store, Gyu-yeon’s attitude had become overly kind.
-It was like when they first met but warmer.
+It was like when they first met but with a slightly warmer atmosphere.
 Strange.

 “Ah, please eat.”